jensen/knex-notes/README.md

 };
 ```

+In order to setup migrations we need to need to run the `knex migrate:make <name>` command.

-Remember that we can call `knex --env production migrate:latest` if we want to specify which environment to use.
+We can call `knex --env production migrate:latest` if we want to specify which environment (from our knexfile) to use when applying the latest migrtion.

 There were about four stages in TinyApp where the database structure had to change.
 Here are the four migrations that correspond.